 I woke up in a flash, sweating.
 I couldn’t sort out reality from my dreams.

-This is a dream that I had during my current travels.
 I had it before the panic attack.
 As a quick recap, the panic attack went a little like this:

 About a week ago, I was excited, and thankful, to work a bike tour.
 I was working a catering company owned and ran by two humans that I love, deeply.
 They put me on the vegan/vegetarian table for the week.
 One morning, around 5:00 A.M., we were preparing breakfast.
 The smell of burning pig flesh (a.k.a. “bacon”) filled the kitchen and the small room that we were working in.